 The collection shows a relationship between technology, machines and the girl.

 The second point is that she thought having the opportunity to show the clothes on film only this fashion week, was something she embraced in the collection, because perhaps the clothes can be shown better on a filmed video, than a real fashion show.
-Thirdly she wanted to underline how important sustainability and inclusivity is; it’s becoming more and more important for each person and for companies. each of us should embrace it and think about it. go home and do the home task of actially living it, not only declare it, try little by little to be better.
+Thirdly she wanted to underline in her own words “how important sustainability and inclusivity is.
+It’s becoming more and more important for each person and for companies. each of us should embrace it and think about it – go home and do the home task of actually living it, not only declaring it, try little by little to be better.”

 Miuccia: “We decided this quite spontaniously.
 Of course we joked in interviews in the past that we may want to work together one day, but it wasn’t planned.
 I am not sure how long ago we started saying it.”